Learn about what blockchain technology is, how it is being used in different industries, and available opportunities for a career in this field.

 Blockchain solutions architects work with research and design teams to design platforms and solutions that address problems.
 You also have opportunities to look for ways to improve the current system, identify risks, and maintain operational efficiency.
 Understanding blockchain and business operations can contribute to your success in this role.

-As a UX designer, you will be responsible for creating and maintaining the user interface for the application.
-As companies create new blockchain solutions, they need user interfaces that are easily accessible and convenient for customers to use.
+As a UX designer, you will create and maintain the application's user interface.
+Companies creating new blockchain solutions need user interfaces that are easily accessible and convenient for customers to use.
 This can help facilitate the wide-scale adoption of this technology.

 The qualifications and degrees needed for a career in blockchain technology vary by profession.
-For example, a blockchain UX designer may showcase their experience with UX design on previous projects and demonstrate how these skills can transfer to UX design in the blockchain space.
+For example, a blockchain UX designer may showcase their experience with UX design in previous projects and demonstrate how these skills can be transferred to UX design in the blockchain space.
 A blockchain project manager may want to show proven success managing technical teams and why they would be the right fit to lead a project team in this area.

 A degree in computer science or a related field can demonstrate working knowledge in the technical field.
 In any position related to blockchain technology, showing an in-depth knowledge of how blockchain technology works can help you stand out to employers and validate your knowledge and skills.